Edge-Center/terraform-provider-edgecenter/docs/resources/network.md

 - `id` (String) The ID of this resource.
 - `metadata_read_only` (List of Object) A list of read-only metadata items, e.g. tags. (see [below for nested schema](#nestedatt--metadata_read_only))
+- `mtu` (Number) Maximum Transmission Unit (MTU) for the network.
+It determines the maximum packet size that can be transmitted without fragmentation.

 <a id="nestedatt--metadata_read_only"></a>
 ### Nested Schema for `metadata_read_only`